DS1TPT/ABF_Lang/README.md

 - 'k' command initializes pointer type, internal buffers, settings, etc. However, the file remains open.
 - 'm' command is affected by pointer type.
 - 'p' command prints current byte value as char.
 - 'q' command cannot be used without loading a file.
+Also it cannot be used in file(s).
 - 'r' command is similar to return.
 It executed codes in line right after the line stored in position buffer by 'y' command.
 - 't' command is used for terminating file execution without error.
 It does not return error code.
 - Any characters after 't' will be considered as remarks/comments.